syncfusion-content/blazor-docs/blazor/range-slider/localization.md

 }
 ```

-* Then, write a **class** by inheriting **ISyncfusionStringLocalizer** interface and override the Manager property to get the resource file details from the application end.
+* Create `~/Shared/SyncfusionLocalizer.cs` file.
+Then, write a **class** by inheriting **ISyncfusionStringLocalizer** interface and override the Manager property to get the resource file details from the application end.

 ```csharp
 using Syncfusion.Blazor;